mcpiroman/UnityNativeTool/README.md

 ## Usage
 - Your plugin files must be at path specified in options.
 By default, just add `__` (two underscores) at the beginning of your dll files in the Assets/Plugins folder (e.g. on Windows, plugin named `FastCalcs` should be at path `Assets\Plugins\__FastCalcs.dll`).
-- By default, all native functions in the main scripts assembly will be mocked (i.e. handled by this tool instead of Unity, allowing them to be unloaded).
+- By default, all `extern` methods in the main scripts assembly will be mocked (i.e. handled by this tool instead of Unity, allowing them to be unloaded).
 You can change this in options and use provided attributes to specify that yourself (they are in `UnityNativeTool` namespace, file `Attributes.cs`).
 - Options are accessible via `DllManipulatorScript` editor or window.
 - You can also unload and load all DLLs via shortcut, `Alt+D` and `Alt+Shfit+D` respectively.
 Editable in the Shortcut Manager for 2019.1+
 - You can get callbacks in your C# code when the load state of a DLL has changed with attributes like `[NativeDllLoadedTrigger]`.
 See `Attributes.cs`.